CopernicaMarketingSoftware/Documentation/Yothalot/json.md

         "server": "server to run job 2 on", "filename": "filename for job 2"
     } ],
-    "modulo": 1
+    "modulo": 1,
-    "processes": 100
+    "processes": 100,
     "exchange": "exchange for publishing result",
     "routingkey": "routingkey for publishing result"
 }
 ```

-The "mapper", "reducer" and "finalizer" properties hold the name of an
+The "mapper", "reducer", and "finalizer" properties hold the name of an
-executable, and the command line arguments, just like you can specify
+executable and the command line arguments, just like you can specify
-these properties for regular jobs and race jobs that we described
+these properties for regular and race jobs that we have described
 above.
 But unlike the executable for these other job types, it is not
 possible to set a working directory for mapreduce jobs.
 The Yothalot
-framework takes care of creating a temporary directory in which the
+framework takes care of creating a temporary directory that the
-jobs are going to run.
+jobs are going to use.

 Besides the executable name and command line arguments, you can also
 add an optional "limits" object with hints for the Yothalot master
 process about the amount of data that the executable can process.
 Each
 "mapper", "reducer" and "finalizer" is going to be started in parallel,
 and with the "limits.processes" option, you can limit the max number
 of mappers/reducers/finalizers that are going to run at the same time.

-The reducer and finalizers take a set of temporary files as input, and
+The reducer and finalizer take a set of temporary files as input, and
 it is their job to reduce and finalize (write) this data.
 The
 "limits.files" and "limits.bytes" settings specify how many input files
 a reducer or finalizer can process at most, and the number of bytes that it
 can handle at most.
-If more files or more data has to be mapped, the
+If more files or more data has to be reduced or finalized, the
 Yothalot master node will attempt to split up the job in smaller
-sub jobs, so that no process will handle more data that set in the
+sub jobs, so that no process will handle more data than set in the
-limit.
-This is a soft limit, if it is impossible to split up the
+limits.
+Note that these are a soft limits, if it is impossible to split up the
 data, it could happen that reducers or finalizers are started with
 more input.